U.S. kills top Iranian general in Baghdad airstrike; Khamenei vows 'harsh revenge'

 Jan.
-2 (UPI) -- The United States conducted an airstrike Thursday near the Baghdad International Airport, killing the head of Iran's elite Quds military Force, the Pentagon said.
+3 (UPI) -- A U.S. airstrike conducted early Friday in Baghdad killed a top Iran general, the Pentagon said, bringing vows of "harsh revenge" from Iran's supreme leader, Ayatollah Ali Khamenei.

+The Pentagon announced the death Gen. Qassem Soleimani, commander of Iran's elite Islamic Revolution Guards Corps Quds Force, in a statement released late Thursday in Washington.

-"At the direction of the president, the U.S. military has taken decisive defensive action to protect U.S. personnel abroad by killing Qasem Soleimani, the head of the Iranian Revolutionary Guard Corps-Quds Force," the Department of Defense said in a statement.
+"At the direction of the president, the U.S. military has taken decisive defensive action to protect U.S. personnel abroad by killing Qassem Soleimani, the head of the Iranian Revolutionary Guard Corps-Quds Force," the Department of Defense said in the statement.

-The department accused Soleimani of developing plans to attack U.S. diplomats and service members in the Middle East and held him and the military force he oversaw responsible for the deaths of hundreds of U.S. and coalition service members and wounding thousands more.
+The U.S. military accused Soleimani of developing plans to attack American diplomats and service members in the Middle East and held him and the military force he oversaw responsible for the deaths of hundreds of U.S. and coalition service members and wounding thousands more.

+Soleimani, along with Abu Mahdi al-Muhandis, the second-in-command of Iraq's Popular Mobilization Units, and several others were killed in the attack, Iranian state-run Press TV reported.

+The Iranian Revolutionary Guard said U.S. helicopters targeted vehicles near Baghdad International Airport, although subsequent reports have indicated a drone was used.

+President Hassan Rouhani also voiced outrage over the death of Soleimani, who headed Iran's elite Quds Force, saying the U.S. action will double the resolve of Iran to stand up to "U.S. greed and defend Islamic values."

+"There is no doubt that the great nation of Iran and the other free nations of the region will take revenge on this horrible crime from criminal America," he said in a statement.

+"Due to Iranian-backed militia attacks at the U.S. Embassy compound, all public consular operations are suspended until further notice," it said.

-The department also said Soleimani had approved the recent attack on the U.S. Embassy in Baghdad and orchestrated the Dec.
+U.S. officials accused Soleimani of approving the recent attack on the U.S. Embassy in Baghdad and orchestrated the Dec.
 27 attack on a northern Iraqi military base in which a U.S. contractor was killed.

-"This strike was aimed at deterring future Iranian attack plans," the department said.
-"The United States will continue to take all necessary action to protect our people and our interests wherever they are around the world."

-President Hassan Rouhani said his death will double the resolve of Iran to stand up to "U.S. greed and defend Islamic values."

-"There is no doubt that the great nation of Iran and the other free nations of the region will take revenge on this horrible crime from criminal America," he said in a statement.

-The IRGC confirmed Soleimani was killed in U.S. airstrikes along with Abu Mahdi al-Muhandis, the second-in-command of Iraq's Popular Mobilization Units, Iranian state-run Press TV reported.

-In a statement, the IRGC said U.S. helicopters targeted vehicles near Baghdad International Airport.

-"The U.S.' act of international terrorism, targeting and assassinating General Soleimani -- the most effective force fighting [Islamic State], Al Nusrah, Al Qaeda -- is extremely dangerous and a foolish escalation," Iran's Foreign Minister Javad Zarif said in a statement, referring to various terrorist groups active in the region.
+"The U.S.' act of international terrorism, targeting and assassinating Gen. Soleimani -- the most effective force fighting [Islamic State], Al Nusrah, al-Qaida -- is extremely dangerous and a foolish escalation," Iran's Foreign Minister Javad Zarif said in a statement, referring to various terrorist groups active in the region.
 "The U.S. bears responsibility for all consequences of its rogue adventurism."

-Following news of Soleimani's death, President Donald Trump tweeted a picture of the American flag.
+Following news of Soleimani's death, U.S. President Donald Trump tweeted a picture of the American flag, while tens of thousands of people rallied on the streets of Iranian capital Tehran.

+Israeli Prime Minister Benjamin Netanyahu returned early from a visit to Greece following the airstrike in Iraq.
+While no official comments were made, CNN reported the Israeli government was preparing for possible Iranian retaliation.

-Trump designated Iran's secretive elite military force as a terrorist group in April and has been putting both diplomatic and economic pressure on the Middle Eastern country, which the United States accuses of conducting attacks through proxies to destabilize the region.
+Trump designated the IRGC as a terrorist group in April and has been putting diplomatic and economic pressure on the Middle Eastern country, which the United States accuses of conducting attacks through proxies to destabilize the region.

 The attack comes hours after U.S. Defense Secretary Mark Esper warned Iran that continued attacks against U.S. forces would be met with a military response.